A Review: Is Chase Bank the Best Option for Your Money?

 Good Offers: Many large banks, especially, are jumping on the rewards bandwagon right now.
 Chase is one of them.
 When you sign up for a Chase Total Checking® account as a new customer, you just have to set up direct deposit to get a $200 bonus added to your account.
-Open a new Chase Savings™ account, deposit $10,000 within 20 business days, and maintain a $10,000 balance for 90 days, and you’ll get a $150 bonus.

-Besides bonuses for checking and savings accounts, Chase offers bonuses for many of its credit card accounts, too.
+Besides bonuses for checking accounts, Chase offers bonuses for many of its credit card accounts, too.
 So if you’re also in the market for a travel or points rewards card, consider consolidating this with Chase, as well.
-The Chase Sapphire Preferred and Southwest Rapid Reward Premier Credit Card are both good options.
+The Chase Sapphire Preferred Card and Southwest Rapid Reward Premier Credit Card are both good options.